Making 2D Airplane Shooter Game in Godot

 This is a beginners’ tutorial on making a simple infinite side-scrolling shooter game with basic AI-agents, player mechanics, coins system, score system, bullet shooting system and death system.

-I highly recommend the very basic making your first 2D game tutorial by official Godot engine documentation.
+I highly recommend the very basic making your first 2D game tutorial by official Godot engine documentation if you are a game development beginner.
 That will teach you about the very fundamentals so you will be familiar with the Godot’s UI interface.
 After that, you will be able to understand this tutorial.
 As it requires you to be already familiar with the Godot’s interface.

 Assets & the GitHub Project